sersorrel/edmcoverlay2/README.md

 ## Installation

 - Clone the repo into your EDMC plugins directory
+  - NB: you must name the directory `edmcoverlay`, not `edmcoverlay2`
 - Adjust the constants in `overlay.cpp` to match your screen size and layout (i.e. `WINDOW_X_POSITION`, `WINDOW_Y_POSITION`, `WINDOW_WIDTH`
   and `WINDOW_HEIGHT`)